" Creating a fairer society by enabling those who help others. "

 Peace, Pirate out!"

 " The Cloud have given me the tools knowledge and confidence I so desperately needed to level up my investigative journalism.
 I've learned some neat tricks for staying anonymous and beating the snoops at their own game. lee (the CEO of The Cloud) has personally walked me through using secure drops, encrypted email, tor browser, virtual private networks and Qubes-os.
 He taught me that to be truly anonymous I also need to be constantly changing my writing style, author name, IP address, browser and other details I would never have even thought of.
 I used to believe that to be "anonymous" you had to be a hacker.
 I now know that's just not true, because if i can learn 'how' then so can you and I'm talking to you as a former technophobe. "

-Special thanks to Juan, for all his continued support with helping to secure and penetration test my servers.
+Special thanks to Juan for all his help with server maintenance and penetration testing.